parsimonhi/animCJK/README.md

 SVG files are stored in several folders.

-The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (862 characters) and 12 Japanese "hyōgai Kanji".
-As a result, svgsJa folder contains 3010 characters.
+The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (862 characters) and 90 Japanese "hyōgai Kanji".
+As a result, svgsJa folder contains 3088 characters.

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 As a result, svgsKana folder contains 177 characters.

-The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters).
+The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters) and 61 "uncommon hanzi in a text written in simplified hanzi".
 This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).

 The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1 traditional hanzi" (197 characters).
 Note that some simplified characters have more than one corresponding traditional character.